Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 Choi got his wish, at least.
 The corridor, or deck or whatever that they’d stepped out onto was a good twenty degrees more temperate than the freezing, windy sump they’d just left behind them.
 Ray rubbed her arms and shivered, but she was feeling warmer already.

-"Okay…" Conley asked.
+"Okay..."
+Conley asked.
 "Left or right?"

-"Well… something was making all that heat for the cooling system to bleed off," Ray pointed out.
+"Well... something was making all that heat for the cooling system to bleed off," Ray pointed out.
 "So, I say we head back that way."

 "Why?
 What d’you think it might be?"

 "It could be anything.
-A foundry, a shipyard, a reactor core… The point is, we know there’s *something* over that way.
+A foundry, a shipyard, a reactor core...
+The point is, we know there’s *something* over that way.
 For all we know the only thing *that* way—" she jerked a thumb over her shoulder, "—is three thousand miles of nothing but superstructure and maintenance tunnels."

 Spears, Berry and Choi all nodded.
 Cook simply shrugged, and Holly didn’t seem to have an opinion either way.